Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

 What's the biggest misconception tourists have?

 That it's dangerous and ugly.
-Both of these are oversimplifications that do the city a massive disservice.
+Both are oversimplifications that do the city a massive disservice.

 Is SP dangerous?
 It can be, in specific situations.
 But the tourist areas — Paulista, Vila Madalena, Jardins, Pinheiros, Liberdade — are safe during the day and reasonable at night if you use Uber door-to-door.
-The rule is simple: keep your phone in your pocket (not in your hand) when walking.
-Use a crossbody bag.
-Don't wear flashy jewelry.
+The rule is simple: keep your phone in your pocket, not in your hand, when walking.
+Carry a crossbody bag.
+Skip the flashy jewelry.
 Standard megacity precautions.

 SP is not ugly.
 You just have to know where to look.